logo

 Is it for a water sewage treatment plant?
 Is it handling corrosive materials?
 Is the discharge point below water?
 These are obvious conditions that can easily be overlooked when choosing a check valve.

-A usual mistake that is made when selecting a check valve is choosing a valve that fits the system but cannot efficiently handle the flow conditions or the matter passing through the valve.
+A common mistake is choosing a valve that fits the system but cannot efficiently handle the flow conditions or the matter passing through the valve.

 Flow rate